cameron314/concurrentqueue/README.md

 written to be platform-independent, however, and should work across all processors.

 Due to the complexity of the implementation and the difficult-to-test nature of lock-free code in general, there may still be bugs.
-If anyone is seeing buggy behaviour, I'd like to here about it!
+If anyone is seeing buggy behaviour, I'd like to hear about it!
 (Especially if a unit test for it can be cooked up.)
 Just open an issue on GitHub.